-5. Find People to Keep You Accountable
+5. Find Someone to Hold You Accountable

-By letting others know about your New Year’s resolution, you’ll create accountability partners who can offer words of encouragement, or, in some cases, provide a good kick in the rear when you feel like slacking off.
+By letting others know about your New Year’s resolution, you’ll create accountability partners who can offer words of encouragement or, in some cases, provide a good kick in the rear when you feel like slacking off.

 You don’t necessarily need someone to act like a drill sergeant and get you out of bed every morning.
 Simply having someone offer words of encouragement may be the push you need to continue onward with your weight loss journey.